 If you are an agency working with Verblio to purchase content for one or more clients, you likely want to share content with them without revealing that you're working with us.

 Even better would be a feature that allows you to securely share submissions with your clients while also giving your end client the opportunity to give detailed feedback and make in-line edits so you can work on next steps with the writer.

-With our new white label feature, you can do just that!
-That’s right.
-Our most requested feature of all time is finally here!
+With our white label feature, you can do just that!
 Verblio’s new and improved white label feature allows our agency customers to receive in-line editing and feedback from their end clients, increasing collaboration efficiency for all.
 The best part is that all of it happens without your clients ever knowing they’re using Verblio.

 White Label Settings and Overview

 Click on your email address in the upper right-hand corner of your dashboard and choose White Label from the drop-down menu:

 You'll see three (3) tabs that you can navigate: Clients, Users, Settings.